 BIBC dress code is explained in Appendix 1, Club Rules.

-Footwear is extremely important and shoes must have smoothed soles to prevent any damage to the bowls carpet.
+Footwear is extremely important and shoes must be clean and have smoothed soles to prevent any damage to the bowls carpet.

 The club encourages members to play in coloured team shirts.